 What is the difference between Dry Camping and Boondocking?

-Dry camping is when there are no hookups, but you’re at a developed campground.
+Dry camping (by most people’s definition) is when there are no hookups, but you’re at a developed campground.

 For most conversations, there’s no need to distinguish the difference with an RVer.
 Boondocking or Dry Camping is virtually the same thing for most of us – you’re staying overnight somewhere with no hookups.